-SLO2.
-Outcome: Graduates will possess foundational skills in the study of content and context of Christian tradition.

-SLO3.
-Outcome: Graduates will interpret and construct appropriate responses to the cultural norms and the impact of cultural change on ministerial contexts.

-SLO4.
-Outcome: Graduates will demonstrate the ability to make connections between their personal spiritual formation and their actions in the world.

-SLO5.
-Outcome: Graduates will demonstrate competency in integrating theory and practice of leadership in their ministry contexts.
+- SLO2.
+Outcome: Graduates will possess foundational skills in the study of content and context of Christian tradition. - SLO3.
+Outcome: Graduates will interpret and construct appropriate responses to the cultural norms and the impact of cultural change on ministerial contexts. - SLO4.
+Outcome: Graduates will demonstrate the ability to make connections between their personal spiritual formation and their actions in the world. - SLO5.
+Outcome: Graduates will demonstrate competency in integrating theory and practice of leadership in their ministry contexts. - SLO6.
+Outcome: Graduates will demonstrate effective and creative communication of their faith through teaching.